What Do Radio Operator Do?

 - Flight Follower

-In the United States, there were 900 jobs for Radio Operator in 2016.
+There were about 900 jobs for Radio Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Radio Operator.
-There will be an estimated 100 positions for Radio Operator per year.
+Due to new job openings and attrition, there will be an average of 100 job openings in this field each year.

 The states with the most job growth for Radio Operator are Minnesota, Illinois, and Louisiana.
 Watch out if you plan on working in Washington, Ohio, or Louisiana.
 These states have the worst job growth for this type of profession.